timescale/docs/migrate/live-migration/index.md

 - [Live migration from PostgreSQL][from-postgres]
 - [Live migration from TimescaleDB][from-timescaledb]

-If you want to manually migrate data from PostgreSQL, refer to [Live migration from PostgreSQL manually][live-migration-manual].
+If you want to have more control over migration and prefer to manually migrate data from PostgreSQL, refer to [Live migration from PostgreSQL manually][live-migration-manual].

 If you are migrating from AWS RDS to Timescale, you can refer to [this][live-migration-playbook] playbook